-And that brings us to a second charge that Yahweh leveled against Israel.
+Well, that brings us to a second charge that Yahweh leveled against Israel.
 Not only were they acting treacherously by defiling themselves via intermarriage.
-They were also divorcing their present wives to enter into those relationships.
+They were also divorcing their present wives to enter in to those relationships!
 Number one: defilement; and number two: divorce.
-Malachi says in verse 13 that God refuses to except their offerings; we'll get back to that in a moment.
+Malachi says in verse 13 that God refuses to accept their offerings; we'll get back to that in a moment.
 But they arrogantly ask, in verse 14, "For what reason?"
-"Why doesn't Yahweh receive our worship?"
+"Why doesn't Yahweh receive our worship?!"
 Answer: "Because Yahweh has been a witness between you and the wife of your youth, against whom you have dealt treacherously, though she is your companion and your wife by covenant."
-And then in verse 16 He defines that betrayal explicitly: ""For I hate divorce,' says Yahweh, the Lord of Israel."
+And then in verse 16 He defines that betrayal explicitly: "For I hate divorce,' says Yahweh, the Lord of Israel."

 So, Israel wasn't only betraying the covenant that God had made with them via Abraham.
 They weren't only betraying the covenant Law that God had given to Moses.
 They were also betraying the covenant of their marriages, to which Yahweh Himself acts as witness.
 You see, marriage is much more than a civil or contractual agreement.
-It's much more than a nice ceremony and a fun party designed to testify to the glory of the bride and groom.
+It's much more than a nice ceremony and a fun party designed to celebrate the glory of the bride and groom.
 Contrary to what Hollywood tells you, marriage is not just another relationship to be entered into and broken off from every couple of years based upon fluctuating emotions.
-Marriage is a covenant made in the presence of God and man in which one man and one woman pledge their faithfulness one to another for life.
-Verse 14: Your husband is your husband by covenant.
+Marriage is a covenant, made in the presence of God and man, in which one man and one woman pledge their faithfulness one to another for life.
+Look at the end of verse 14: Your husband is your husband by covenant.
 And your wife is your wife by covenant.

 In Proverbs chapter 2, verses 16 and 17, Solomon is counseling his son to pursue wisdom, which, he says, will "deliver you from the strange woman, from the adulteress who flatters with her words; that leaves the companion of her youth and forgets the covenant of her God."
-You see, marriage is not even just a covenant between husband and wife.
-It is "the covenant of our God."
-In every marriage-whether between believers or unbelievers-in every marriage God stands as a witness in the covenant ceremony, whereby He Himself joins the two into one!
-This is why Jesus says, "What therefore God has joined together, let no man separate."
+You see, marriage is not even just a covenant between husband and wife; it is "the covenant of [our] God."
+In every marriage-whether between believers or unbelievers-in every marriage, God stands as witness in the covenant ceremony, whereby He Himself joins the two into one.
+This is why Jesus says, Mark 10:9, "What therefore God has joined together, let no man separate."
+God is not a casual observer at the wedding ceremony.
+In every marriage under heaven, the Lord God, the Creator of marriage, testifies, "I stand as witness to this covenant.
+I confirm this union.
+I record it in the record books of heaven.
+By the power vested in Me as the Creator of marriage, and as the covenant-keeping God of Scripture, I now pronounce you, My image-bearers, husband and wife, in a way that pictures My Son's own covenant with His bride, the Church."
 And so one commentator writes, "The job of the witness was actually that of an enforcer or guarantor.
 Thus, a covenant witness is not the same as a court witness, who simply gives testimony in a trial.
 A covenant witness was the third party who could and did make sure that the direct parties to the covenant kept its terms" (McComiskey, 1337).
-When God sees His people dealing treacherously with their covenant wives, He steps in to testify against them.
+So when God sees His people dealing treacherously with their covenant wives, He steps in to testify against them.